 Note: You might have to click “Back to list” while editing the schedule in order to get back to that screen.

-Setting up a “reverse phone tree” in Apptoto is not that difficult and can successfully motivate individuals in a group to call someone reliably and take action.
+Setting up a “reverse phone tree” in Apptoto is not that difficult.
+And, as you can see, you can successfully motivate individuals in a group to call someone reliably and take action.

 Keeping Apptoto diverse and customizable is one of our greatest strengths.
-If you need our support team’s assistance to setup Apptoto to simplify your personal or professional life, you can email us at firstname.lastname@example.org.
+If you need assistance using Apptoto to simplify your personal or professional life, email us at email@example.com.
 We are happy to help.